skramm/homog2d/manual.md

 ## 4 - Homographies
 <a name="matrix"></a>

-You can manipulate 2D transformations as 3x3 homogeneous matrices (aka "Homography").
+You can manipulate 2D transformations as 3x3 homogeneous matrices (aka "Homography"), using the class `Homogr`:
-The three planar transformations (rotation, translation, scaling) are available directly through provided member functions.
-They are available in two forms: "`setXxxx()`" and "`addXxxx()`".
-The first one starts from the identity transformation and builds the requested one.
-The second form adds the requested transformation to the matrix.

-- First example:
 ```C++
 Homogr h; // unit transformation ("eye" matrix)
 h.setTranslation(3,4);